-A total of 36 credits are required to complete the M.A. in TESOL program.
+A total of thirty-six (36) credits are required to complete the M.A. in TESOL program.
 The student must maintain a 3.0 GPA throughout the program (see Retention and Completion Requirements for details).

 There are a number of core (required/specified) courses and a number of electives where the student may choose from the menu of courses offered in any one semester.
-The capstone courses (practicum and masters project/thesis) are required at the end of the program.
+The capstone courses (practicum and master's project/thesis) are required at the end of the program.
 Students are required to complete the following courses first: BLS 600, BLS 601, BLS 605, BLS 606, and EDC 650 (see below for course descriptions).
-Completion of these courses leads to the "ESL Program Specialist Certificate" for certified teachers in Pennsylvania.
+Completion of these courses as well as TSOL 701, a practicum/internship, leads to the "ESL Program Specialist Certification" for certified teachers in Pennsylvania.

-All courses are three credits.
+All courses are three (3) credits each.